 Ricardo L. Cortez, CIMA®

-As Co-Chief Executive Officer, Mr. Cortez is responsible for the management of Broadmark’s day-to-day business activities as well as the oversight of the firm’s sales and marketing efforts.
-In addition, he is a member of the Investment Team and serves as the firm’s Chief Risk Officer.
+Mr. Cortez is primarily responsible for business development as well as management of the firm’s sales and marketing efforts.
+As Co-CEO, Mr. Cortez shares in the oversight of the firm’s business operations.
+In addition, he is a member of the Investment Team and serves as the firm’s chief risk officer.
 Mr. Cortez joined Broadmark in September 2009 as President, Global Distribution and was named Co-CEO in June 2013.
 Before Broadmark, he was President of the Private Client Group for Torrey Associates, LLC.
 Additional prior roles include Vice President at Goldman Sachs serving as Product Manager of the firm’s Global Multi-Manager Strategies program, and Senior Vice President with Prudential Investments overseeing product development and sales for the Investment Management Services Division.
-Mr. Cortez graduated cum laude from Queens College, City University of New York with a B.A. and now serves as Chairman of its Business Advisory Board.
-He is also an adjunct faculty member at Harvard University and has been a guest lecturer on Investment Policy and Hedge Funds at the Wharton School, University of Pennsylvania.
+Mr. Cortez graduated cum laude from Queens College, City University of New York with a B.A. and is former Chairman of its Business Advisory Board.
+He was awarded the Queens College President’s Medal in 2020, the college’s highest administrative honor.
+Mr. Cortez is also an adjunct faculty member at Harvard University and has been a guest lecturer on Investment Policy and Hedge Funds at the Wharton School, University of Pennsylvania.
 Mr. Cortez was awarded the Certified Investment Management Analyst® designation in 1993 and is the author of numerous published articles on hedge funds.

 Richard P. Damico